gallanwood/learning-git/readme.md

 - `git push` to push the change to GitHub
 - `git push --force` when the remote repo gets ahead of the local, eg: due to a `git commit --amend`

-### Clone from Github
+### Clone from GitHub

-- Find the green `Code` button/dropdown in GitHub's repository view and copy the Clone link eg: `https://Github.com/gallanwood/Git-laravel-test.Git`
+- Find the green `Code` button/dropdown in GitHub's repository view and copy the Clone link eg: `https://GitHub.com/gallanwood/Git-laravel-test.Git`
 - `git init` inside a fresh directory, locally or on another computer
-- `git clone https://Github.com/gallanwood/Git-laravel-test.Git` including the link after the command.
+- `git clone https://GitHub.com/gallanwood/Git-laravel-test.Git` including the link after the command.
 Git will create a directory with the same name as the repo.